-C. difficile infection
+Treatment for C. difficile infection

-C. difficile infection may require one or more of several treatment options, depending on the severity and recurrence of the infection.
+Recovery from a C. difficile infection may require one or more of several treatment options, depending on the severity and recurrence of the infection.
 These include:

-Antibiotics: Firstly, it is important to stop taking the antibiotic which initially led to the infection; in mild cases, this may be sufficient.
+- Antibiotics: Firstly, it is important to stop taking the antibiotic which initially led to the infection; in mild cases, this may be sufficient.
 Otherwise, alternative antibiotics specifically targeting C. difficile may then be recommended.

-Surgery: In rare cases, severe infections may require surgery to remove the damaged portion of the colon.
+- Surgery: In rare cases, severe infections may require surgery to remove the damaged portion of the colon.

 As well as the treatment options mentioned above, supportive nutritional remedies for diarrhea are recommended.
 Severe diarrhea can lead to dehydration and an inability to absorb essential nutrients from food.
 Therefore, having an appropriate diet containing soft, easily digestible foods helps to combat loose stools, prevent dehydration from occurring, and recover gut health quicker.